wendywarren/ac-type/_assignments/layout-for-the-screen.md

   Rather than using arbitrary numerical type break points, fluid type generators work with steps.

+  This is a really good explanation of the [evolution of the grid](https://www.smashingmagazine.com/2017/12/building-better-ui-designs-layout-grids/) from the page to screens.

   - [Smashing Magazine on Fluid Type Systems](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/)
   - [Utopia Fluid Type Generator](https://utopia.fyi/type/calculator/)
   - [Google's layout guidelines](https://material.io/design/layout/understanding-layout.html#principles)